Lack of accountability behind collapsed Municipalities

 “We have seen corruption and maladministration increase annually across most of the municipalities in South Africa, but we have never seen a proper intervention by government, or at least a municipal manager or mayor being charged for misconduct,” says Michael Holenstein, OUTA Local Portfolio Manager.
 “Municipalities owe R23.6 billion to Eskom and water boards alone, the municipal wage bill will now increase to R94.9 billion, whilst we saw corruption in municipalities soar to claim billions of rand of taxpayers’ money in 2017.”

-OUTA is concerned that 87 of the country’s 226 local municipalities “remain dysfunctional or distressed”, according to Minister Mkhize.
+The Organisation Undoing Tax Abuse (OUTA) is concerned that 87 of the country’s 226 local municipalities “remain dysfunctional or distressed”, according to Minister Mkhize.

 “Municipalities don’t become defunct overnight, there are clear policies and regulations that ensure good municipal practice and financial management to serve the people.
 We haven’t seen the provincial executives, CoGTA or Treasury enforce the law against municipal officials and the only reason we can think why this happened is that politicians are protecting their agents,” says Holenstein.